I'll Remember April (1945 film)

-I'll Remember April is a 1945 American comedy film directed by Harold Young and written by M. Coates Webster.
-The film stars Gloria Jean, Kirby Grant, Milburn Stone, Edward Brophy, Samuel S. Hinds, Jacqueline deWit and Hobart Cavanaugh.
-The film was released on April 1, 1945, by Universal Pictures.
-The movie includes a performance of the popular song "I'll Remember April", which had debuted in the 1942 film "Ride 'Em Cowboy" and was already becoming a jazz standard by 1945.
+I'll Remember April is a 1945 American film directed by Harold Young and written by M. Coates Webster, combining elements of comedy, music, and mystery.
+The film stars Gloria Jean, and features Kirby Grant, Milburn Stone, Edward Brophy, Samuel S. Hinds, Jacqueline deWit, Morgan Wallace, and Hobart Cavanaugh.
+The film was released on April 13, 1945, by Universal Pictures.
+Universal had been producing a series of low-budget musicals named with the titles of popular songs.
+The song "I'll Remember April", which had debuted in the 1942 Abbott and Costello film Ride 'Em Cowboy, was already becoming a jazz standard by 1945.